Somoso General Hospital

-SOMOSO General Hospital is a privately owned, level 2 Secondary facility and multi-specialty hospital located in Panabo City, Philippines.
-It was founded in 1975 as Clinica Somoso by Doctors’ Caesar and Anita Somoso and grew from a family clinic into the first established hospital in Panabo City.
+SOMOSO General Hospital is a privately owned, level 2 Secondary facility and multi-specialty hospital located in Panabo City, the Philippines.
+It was founded in 1975 as Clinica Somoso by doctors Caesar and Anita Somoso and grew from a family clinic into the first established hospital in Panabo City.

 History

 In summer 1975, Doctors Caesar and Anita Somoso, a married couple, first established a 10-bed family clinic in a rented apartment.
 At the start the facility offered basic laboratory services (X-ray, blood examination, urinalysis, fecalysis) and primary health care.
 Six months after the establishment of Clinica Somoso, Philippines Social Security System recognized and accredited the clinic with Medicare privileges.
 This made Clinica Somoso the first lying-in hospital in Panabo community.